rapiddweller/rapiddweller-benerator-ce/doc/introduction_to_benerator.md

 ## State of the Benerator

 Benerator is developed and continuously extended and improved since June 2006\.
-Benerator is mainly used and tested best for data file and database data generation, for these applications Benerator should help you for almost all your data generation needs out of the box - and extending Benerator for specific needs is easy.
+Benerator is mainly used and tested best for the data file and database data generation, for these applications Benerator should help you with almost all your data generation needs out of the box - and extending Benerator for specific needs is easy.

 XML-Schema, on the other hand, allows for an extraordinarily wide range of features.
 Benerator's XML support is limited to features that are useful